 STEP ONE: PREPARE THE BATTER

-1. Lightly grease the cups.
-Get the steamer ready.
-Steam the grated coconut and salt mixture for 10 minutes.
-Set aside 2.
-Bring water (and pandan juice, if making pandan flavor) and sugar to a boil in a saucepan and stir until sugar dissolves.
+1. Bring water to a boil in a saucepan and stir until sugar dissolves.
 Remove from the heat and let it cool down for 15 minutes

-3. Once the liquid has cool down, pour into the flour mixture and stir to mix until batter is smooth
+3. Once the liquid has cool down and feels lukewarm, pour into the flour mixture and stir to mix until batter is smooth.
+Add alkaline water if you choose to use

 STEP TWO: STEAMING

-1. Pour the batter into the cups, about 3/4 full
+1. Pour the batter into the preheated cups, about 3/4 full

-2. Steam over high heat for 15 minutes
+2. Steam over high heat for 12-15 minutes for smaller cakes and about 18 minutes for larger cakes.

 STEP THREE: UNMOULDING AND SERVING